mchann/mchann/README.md

 - 🌸 How to reach me **echaazwaputrialvianti@gmail.com**

-- 🌱  I'm currently working on improving my programming skills and deepening my knowledge of IoT!
+- 🌱  and also I'm currently working on improving my programming skills and deepening my knowledge of IoT!

 - 🍄 Fun fact **I really like painting w watercolor n Urbanian Sketch, I also really like things about Japaaann 🎐⛩️..**